The contractor quote-flow checklist

-A checklist of the eight elements every contractor website needs to turn a visitor into a quote request.
+A checklist of the eight elements every contractor lead path needs to turn a visitor into a quote request.

 A homeowner with a siding problem or a roof leak visits your website.
 They are not browsing.
 They are evaluating.
 In under a minute, they will decide whether to request a quote from you or open the next tab.
 Your website's job is to make that decision easy.